Mathematical specification of hitomezashi designs: Fibonacci snowflakes and Pell persimmons

 \subsection{From loops to overall designs}

-When Fibonacci snowflakes tile the plane (see Figure 2 of the paper by Blondin-Mass\'{e}, Brlek, Labb\'{e} et al. (2011)), their boundaries touch and meet in ways that are not compatible with hitomezashi stitching rules.
+When Fibonacci snowflakes tile the plane as shown in Figure \ref{tess}, their boundaries touch and meet in ways that are not compatible with hitomezashi stitching rules.
 That is, an overall hitomezashi design featuring Fibonacci snowflakes cannot be based on these tessellations.
 When one attempts to stitch a single Fibonacci snowflake using lines of running stitch, a flurry of smaller snowflakes appear within and around it, limiting how closely they can be packed together.

 A series of stitching experiments led us to a way to create an overall design, which moreover is self-dual.
 One such experiment was conducted while devising an entry for a light-hearted competition to design \textit{fractal bunting}, organised in that first dreary year of the pandemic by The Aperiodical (Steckles, 2020).
 Part of the bunting created is shown in Figure \ref{order3}.
-The flag on the left shows a single Fibonacci snowflake of order 3.
-The flag on the right is its dual, and [part of] four order three Fibonacci snowflakes flank a configuration of order 1 and 2 Fibonacci snowflakes, familiar from the blog of Labb\'{e} (2010).
-Looking again at the flag on the left, we see parts of this configuration surrounding the order three snowflake.
+The flag on the left shows at its centre a single Fibonacci snowflake of order 3.
+The flag on the right is its dual, and parts of four order 3 Fibonacci snowflakes flank a configuration of order 1 and 2 Fibonacci snowflakes, familiar from Figure \ref{labbe}.
+Looking again at the flag on the left, we see parts of this configuration surrounding the order 3 snowflake; this hints at how the design may be extended to repeat in both directions.

-These flags are in fact next in a series of designs of which kuchizashi (left hand image in Figure \ref{kuchi}) and the crosses and mouths of Figure \ref{juji}(b) are respectively the first and second.
+These flags are in fact next in a series of designs of which kuchizashi (the top left hand part of Figure \ref{kuchi}) and the crosses-and-mouths of Figure \ref{juji}(b) are respectively the first and second.
+The first design (kuchizashi) is comprised only of order one Fibonacci snowflakes (mouths).
+An encoding of {kuchizashi} is $v=w=11$, where $|v|=2=2P_1$.